asi-uniovi/malloovia/docs/install.rst

 The source code of Malloovia is `available on Github <https://github.com/asi-uniovi/malloovia>`_, as well as the tests and the source of this documentation.
-You don't need it unless you are interested in :ref:`contributing`.
+You don't need it unless you are interested in :ref:`contributing <contributing>`.